daevid/jukebox/README.md

 	* to: (float) volume (min = 0, max = 1.0)

 This function will set the volume to the given value.
+Hint: Some systems like iOS have no support for modifying the volume.

 * `getCurrentTime()`